Variable 2nd Order (Bandpass) Filter

 Description

-Filters its inputs by a second order IIR filter with a variable center frequency and bandwidth.
+Given a 1-dimension input, provides a Second Order IIR filter output with a variable center frequency and bandwidth.

-The 'variable-second-order-filter controller can be created using the following Lisp syntax:
+The variable-second-order-filter controller (1-dimensional) can be created using the following Lisp, mlys.lua or mlys (Max) syntax:

 Parameters